 The setup is faster than most in the budget category.
 WordPress installs from hPanel in one click.
 Themes like Astra or Kadence are free and portfolio-ready.
 Most freelancers have a working site within 3 hours of signing up.

 The honest trade-off: Renewal pricing is the catch with Hostinger, just as it is with every major host.
-The Premium plan renews at roughly ₹499/month — about 4x the promo rate.
+The Premium plan renews at roughly ₹449/month, about 3x the promo rate.
 This isn’t a scam; it’s the business model of every shared host.
 The practical fix is locking in the longest term you’re comfortable with at promo pricing.
-A 48-month Premium plan at promo rates runs well under ₹150/month on average over that period.
+A 48-month Premium plan at promo rates runs right around ₹149/month over that period.

 Support is adequate for straightforward questions and inconsistent for complex ones.
 The knowledge base covers most portfolio-setup scenarios.
 If you anticipate needing frequent technical support, SiteGround has a meaningfully better track record.